The Original bodyCushion was invented in Ashland, Oregon by Tom Owens in 1986.

 Hemodynamics are improved; blood pressure, heart rate, and oxygenation all improve.
 [The weight of the heart is not imposing on the lungs, the aorta is free of pressure, and breathing is unrestricted.]

-Included with the 4-Piece Original bodyCushion is the unique Leg Support that, in prone, provides adequate elevation of support under the ankles to release the hamstrings and thus the hips and lumbar spine.
+Included with the 4-Piece Original bodyCushion is the unique Leg Bolster that, in prone, provides adequate elevation of support under the ankles to release the hamstrings and thus the hips and lumbar spine.

 Supine (Face up)

-When side-lying on the bodyCushion, the lateral aspect of the ribs is hammocked in the medial recess of the Pelvic Support.
-The shoulder is free of supporting pressure, the spine aligned, the head resting comfortably on the Chest Support.
+When side-lying on the bodyCushion, the lateral aspect of the ribs is hammocked in the medial recess of the Pelvic Pillow.
+The shoulder is free of supporting pressure, the spine aligned, the head resting comfortably on the Chest Pillow.

-With the patient seated, the Face Support, Chest Support, and Pelvic Support are folded and placed on the patient’s lap, the patient’s chest rests against the Chest Support.
-The patient’s face rests in the Face Support which is placed on top of the head end of the Chest Support.
+With the patient seated, the Face Cradle, Chest Pillow, and Pelvic Pillow are folded and placed on the patient’s lap, the patient’s chest rests against the Chest Pillow.
+The patient’s face rests in the Face Cradle which is placed on top of the head end of the Chest Pillow.
 (See photos).